 - 1. OSHA limits are the legal exposure limits allowed by United States law and are enforceable. - 2.
 NIOSH limits are recommended values and are not enforceable by law. - 3.
-ACGIH limits are recommended values and are not enforceable by law. - 4.
-The exposure levels apply to other selenium compounds except selenium hexafluoride. - 5.
-In Europe, the SDS of the supplier shall be consulted to find the applicable regulatory exposure limits in the different European countries where determined.
+The exposure levels apply to other selenium compounds except selenium hexafluoride. - 4.
+In Asia, the SDS of the supplier shall be consulted to find the applicable regulatory exposure limits in the different Asian countries where determined.